mizutanilab/RecView/README.md

 ...
 01890       05298.43800    180.0000        1
 01891       05310.65700    180.0000        0</pre>
           Spreadsheet softwares work well for manually generating this 'output.log' file.
-The 'time' fields are used for interpolating the trend of flatfield pixel intensities. <BR>The format of output.log files of recent SPring-8 sessions was revised to list angle in pulses instead of angle in degrees.
-The latest executable can recognize each format.
+The 'time' fields are used for interpolating the trend of flatfield pixel intensities. <BR>The output.log files of some SPring-8 sessions list angle in pulses instead of angle in degrees.
+RecView can recognize each format.
       </LI>
     </UL><br>
   <LI><b>How to try the test dataset?</b></LI>